 Launched in 1889, the Journal is the flagship publication of the Dow Jones Co., a subsidiary of News Corp.
 The Journal also publishes Asian and European editions, as well as the tech website All Things Digital.

 The Wall Street Journal’s website has been primarily restricted to paying customers since it was launched in 1995.

 Currently, some of the site’s features are available to anyone, but access to the entire site is limited to online subscribers who pay about $2 per week.
 In 2010, the Journal reported 414,000 paid subscribers to its website and other e-editions on its mobile devices, making it possibly the largest paid-subscription news site on the Internet.
 In 2011, the Journal reported adding 200,000 subscribers on mobile devices, such as Apple’s iPad and Amazon’s Kindle.
-It joined Apple’s in-app Newsstand subscription service in 2012.
+As of 2013, the Journal had 890,000 digital subscribers, accounting for 37% of its total circulation.
+The paper joined Apple’s in-app Newsstand subscription service in 2012.

 The Journal has opened up more of its content to nonsubscribers in recent years, allowing, for example, readers from Google News to view individual articles for free.
 At the same time, though, managing editor Robert Thomson and owner Rupert Murdoch have charged Google with leeching off of news organizations’ content, and Murdoch has threatened to remove all of News Corp.’s content from Google.
 The Journal began pulling back some content from Google’s First Click Free program in late 2011.